JesterCloud/Web_App/README.md

-# NGNIX Web Application on AWS using Terraform (IaS)
+# NGNIX on Linux server powered by AWS and Terraform (IaS)

 ## Technical Stack